PFAS and PMT/vPvM: what are we talking about?

-From a nomenclature perspective, a PFAS is defined as a substance with at least a perfluorinated methyl group (–CF3) or a perfluorinated methylene group (–CF2–).
-This terminology is the result of the harmonization process led by the OECD/UNEP Global Perfluorinated Chemicals (PFC) Group1.
+Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals manufactured and used in a large number of everyday applications worldwide, which end up in the environment as a result of discharges from production units or indirectly from the use or end of life of products containing them.
+A PFAS is defined as a substance (polymer or non-polymer) with at least a perfluorinated methyl group (–CF3) or a perfluorinated methylene group (–CF2–).
+This terminology was defined by the harmonization work carried out by the OECD/UNEP Global Perfluorinated Chemicals (PFC) Group1.

 Given their structural variety (carbon chain length, type of function...), the PFAS group includes several thousand substances, among which perfluorooctanoic acid (PFOA) and perfluoroctanesulfonic acid (PFOS) are the most studied, and which also includes perfluorohexane sulfonate (PFHxS) and perfluorohexanoic acid (PFHxA).

 The groups of Persistent, Mobile and Toxic substances (PMT) and Very Persistent and Very Mobile substances (vPvM) bring together chemical compounds on the basis of their intrinsic properties that make them likely to spread widely in the environment and remain there for a long time.
 The criteria for concluding whether a substance is PMT or vPvM are currently being developed by the European Union.